-World Fair Trade day is May 11, 2019!
+October is Fair Trade month and World Fair Trade day is in May!
 We’re celebrating by offering a sale on all of our Equal Exchange products!
 Equal Exchange lives and breathes fair trade through their company cooperative, purchasing strategy, and mission.
 We’re proud to be a supporter of their great work!

 What is Fair Trade?